jujoramos/message-processor-playground/README.md

 # Overview

-"Innovation Team: Technical Test" exercise.
+Playground project to demonstrate the implementation of a simple command line application that processes records from a binary file.

 # Requirements

-The original requirements can be found in [requirements](requirements.pdf), below is a summary of the exercise:
+Below is a summary of the requirements:

 - Write an application that can a binary file given a pre-set format and extract all the messages including their sequence number.